RadiusNetworks/flybuy-documentation/doc/api/v1/orders.md

 Must Do's:
 - To kick off the FlyBuy experience for a customer, an order must be created at minimum.
-- FlyBuy requires an order to be in the `ready` state to start collecting location information from the customer.
-  This can be done by creating an order with a `state` of `ready` or by creating an order with a `state` of `created` then later on [sending](doc/api/v1/order-events.md#send-a-state-change-event) a `ready` state change for the order.

 ## <span id="api-specs">API Specs</span>